rdtarvin/RADseq_Quito_2017/_posts/2017-08-02-afternoon-2bRAD-pyrad.md

 ## provide new, informative prefix
 ```

 Then you would need to open the new params file (`params-2brad-v2-6min.txt`) and manually edit parameter [21].

-Below I have included code to automate this task.
+If you had more samples, you could automate this process as such.
 ```bash
 for i in 4 6 8 10 12; do ipyrad -p params-2brad-v1.txt -b 2brad-v2-${i}l; do sed -i s/".*\[21\].*"/"${i}$(printf '\t')$(printf '\t')$(printf '\t')$(printf '\t') \#\# \[21\] \[min_samples_locus\]: Min \# samples per locus for output"/ params-2brad-v2-${i}l.txt;  done
 # for i in 4 6 8 10 12; do ipyrad -p params-2brad-v2-${i}l.txt -s 7 -f; done

 ## use the '-f' option when you have already run that step, to force it to rerun
 ```
-**TASK**: <mark>Choose one params file that is different from your neighbor and run it so we can compare results as a class.</mark>
+**TASK**: Choose one params file that is different from your neighbor and run it so we can compare results as a class.

-**TASK**: <mark>It's a good idea to run iPyrad using both a range of [21] missing data (as above)
+**TASK**: It's a good idea to run iPyrad using both a range of [21] missing data (as above)
 and of [14] clustering threshold.
-Choose one value lower and one value higher than 0.85 for parameter [21], create two new branches, and run these analyses using the -b option in iPyrad.</mark><br>
+Choose one value lower and one value higher than 0.85 for parameter [21], create two new branches, and run these analyses using the -b option in iPyrad.<br>
 **Hint**: First, be sure to check when the clustering threshold was incorporated into the analysis before deciding where to restart the pipeline.